>

 Jim & Lynnette Eldon sang Lord Bateman in 1997 on their eponymous CD Jim & Lynnette Eldon.

 Arthur Knevett sang Lord Bateman in 1997 on the Fellside anthology Ballads.
-Paul Adams commented in the liner notes:
+Paul Adams noted:

 Arthur describes this as a “ripping yarn” and it is very much a “Boys Own” adventure ballad which enjoyed widespread popularity.
 It was regularly printed as a broadside which will have helped its popularity in the oral tradition and stabilised its text (Bronson gives 112 versions, most of them from oral sources).
 Essentially it is a medieval romance with a happy ending.
 Arthur’s straightforward declamatory gives a certain nobility to the story.
 There is a school of thought which says that the adventures described in the ballad actually happened to Gilbert Beckett, father of Thomas à Beckett.
 Arthur’s source for the song were recordings by Joseph Taylor, the Lincolnshire singer whose songs were collected by Percy Grainger, and A.L.
 Lloyd.
 He admits that is has “altered a bit over the years.”

-Dan Milner sang Lord Bateman on the 1998 Folk-Legacy album Irish Ballads & Songs of the Sea.
+Dan Milner sang Lord Bateman in 1998 on the Folk-Legacy album Irish Ballads & Songs of the Sea.
+He noted:

 John Roberts & Tony Barrand sang Lord Bateman in 1998 on their CD of English folksongs collected by Percy Grainger, Heartoutbursts .
-Tony Barrand commented:
+Tony Barrand noted:

 Grainger recorded a number of versions of Lord Bateman, all quite similar, from the singing of Joseph Taylor, George Wray, Joseph Leaning, and Mr. Thomson.
 It was one of the most popular of all the ballads, well known among traditional singers on both sides of the Atlantic.
 It’s certainly a good tale, and it’s nice to have an occasional long ballad that doesn’t end in tragedy and death for all the protagonists.

 Chris Wood sang Lord Bateman in 1998 on the collaboration album Wood–Wilson–Carthy.
-He also recorded it in 2005 for his own CD The Lark Descending; this track was also included in 2011 on the anthology the Rough Guide to English Folk.
-He commented in the first album’s sleeve notes:
+He also recorded it in 2005 for his own CD The Lark Descending; this track was also included in 2011 on the anthology The Rough Guide to English Folk.
+He noted on the first album:

 Jim Moray sang Lord Bateman in 2003 on his CD Sweet England.